LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/most-people-want-to-feel-loved.md

 to do your best.

+&nbsp;

 Love does not feel good,

 it feels true.

 &nbsp;

-Where there is uselessness
+Where there is uselessness,

-and care regardless.
+and care, regardless.